Americans Agree Religion Is Under Punishing Assault

-Sixty-seven percent (67%) of these voters also agree with Barr’s statement at Notre Dame University that “the problem is not that religion is being forced on others.
+Sixty-seven percent (67%) of these adults also agree with Barr’s statement at Notre Dame University that “the problem is not that religion is being forced on others.
 The problem is that … secular values are being forced on people of faith.”

 Among all Americans, 47% agree there is “an unremitting assault on religion and traditional values.”
 Thirty-three percent (33%) disagree.
 Fifty percent (50%) see the problem as secular values being forced on people of faith.
 Thirty-one percent (31%) disagree.
 Roughly 20% are undecided on both questions.